Ottawa startup develops breakthrough technology to test for Legionnaire’s Disease bacteria

 By contrast, Spartan uses a Nobel prize-winning process known as quantitative Polymerase Chain Reaction (PCR) to generate DNA-testing results on the spot.
 By doing weekly testing, Mr. Lem said Spartan was able to monitor rising levels from week to week that current methods would miss.
 He recommended the government adopt weekly testing using PCR technology.

 Property managers and government unions are watching the results closely, and three out of Canada's 10 largest building owners are now testing the Spartan machines, which would yield thousands of dollars in revenue per building annually for the startup.
 "We're always looking for ways to make better use of technology to improve overall health and well-being of building occupants," said Bernard Myers, a vice-president with Morguard Corp., which manages several government properties in Ottawa.
+"If we improve both the quality and the quantity [of testing] … it's a win-win-win for everybody."

+Chris Aylward, national executive vice-president with the Public Service Alliance of Canada, said "the new form of testing … is something certainly very positive that we welcome."
+PSAC's national health and safety officer Denis St-Jean said he wanted to learn more "before we can actually make some specific recommendations."

+Mr. Radford said "we certainly are excited about this new technology, if it can improve health and safety for our tenants and people walking around our buildings."
+But he cautioned the department would wait for federal and provincial health agencies to validate the results before determining "how we would then execute on leveraging the technology."